Mohd-Jeeshan/CoderRank-Quiz-App-/README.md

 # CoderRank-Quiz-App
-Implementation of quiz app without database using Kotlin as a primary language
+Implementation of a simple quiz app without database using Kotlin as a primary language

 ![Demo](https://user-images.githubusercontent.com/66344914/83738672-38f0a900-a672-11ea-85e0-cf35890e896a.gif)